educloudalliance/xroad-rest-gateway/README.md

-# Joint X-Road REST/JSON support development
+# Joint X-Road REST Gateway development

 This repository will be the home for REST/JSON support solutions in X-Road.
 The development and repository is shared between Estonia and Finland.
 Below is list of people who initiated the co-operation in Skype meeting which was held 18.12.2014.